maleadt/LLVM.jl/README.md

 setting the `LLVM_VER` environment variable at build time.
 The script will only load LLVM libraries bundled with Julia, but that can be overridden by defining `USE_SYSTEM_LLVM`.

+**IMPORTANT NOTE**: `USE_SYSTEM_LLVM` is an experimental option, and not supported on all platforms.
+Meanwhile, even though Julia 0.5 is supported, the bundled LLVM 3.7 is not compatible with LLVM.jl.
+The best option is to build Julia 0.6 from source, which results in a compatible LLVM 3.9 without the dangers of `USE_SYSTEM_LLVM`.
+Binary versions of Julia 0.6 are not yet compatible because they don't provide the necessary build artifacts.

 If installation fails, re-run with the `DEBUG` environment variable set to `1` (as well as running Julia with `--compilecache=no`), and attach that output to a bug report.